jigrey13/jigrey13/README.md

     category_6_10 = 0
     category_11_15 = 0

-    # Categorize trainers based on the number of enrollees they've brought in
+    # Categorize trainers based on the number of new enrollees they've brought in
     for enrollee_count in enrollees:
         if enrollee_count <= 5:
             category_0_5 += 1